Nacer Barazite: Austria Wien

 On 31 January 2011, Barazite signed a contract with Austrian giants Austria Wien.
 The contract was due to keep him at the club until 2013.
 He played his first game on 12 February 2011; scored his first goal in Austria Wien's 4–0 victory over Wiener Neustadt on 19 February 2011 and also set up a goal in the match.
 On 11 May 2011, Barazite received a red card for the first time in his professional career after a second bookable offence in a 1–1 draw against Sturm Graz.
 In his first half season at Austria Wien, the club finished third place, resulting a qualification in a Europa League.
 For Barazite, he became a regular in the first team, playing in the striker position and scored four goals in sixteen appearances.

 The next season was a bigger role for Barazite as he soon have more develop more scoring form in the league and European.
 In Europa League's Qualifiers, Barazite scored in both legs in the second round against Rudar Pljevlja; twice in the first leg and once in the second leg.
 In third round against Olimpija Ljubljana, though not scoring in the first leg in a 1–1 draw, he would score a hat-trick in a 3–2 win.
-Soon after in a Qualification Round of Europa League first leg, he scored a brace in a 3–1 win over CS Gaz Metan Mediaș and would go through to the group stage, despite losing 1–0 in the second leg.
+Soon after in a Qualification Round of Europa League first leg, he scored a brace in a 3–1 win over Gaz Metan Mediaș and would go through to the group stage, despite losing 1–0 in the second leg.
 Three days later, he scored his first of the season in a 3–0 win over rival Rapid Wien.
 With eight goals all in Europa League becoming the highest tally of any player in the competition, Barazite says that was his best time of his career In the Group stage, Barazite would score three times against Malmö twice in two separate legs and once against AZ.
 But Vienna was out of the Europa League with two wins, two draws and two losses, having same point with AZ, but only a few goal differences than AZ.
 Elsewhere in the league, he scored more goals, like last season, with eight, including a brace against Admira Wacker Mödling on 19 November 2011.

-AS Monaco
+Monaco

 In January 2012, Barazite signed with AS Monaco on a four-year contract with a transfer fee of €4.5 million.
 He made his debut in February 2012, in a 1–0 home defeat against Bastia.
 However his first half of the season at AS Monaco was a reduced playing time after striking partnership of Valère Germain and Ibrahima Touré took his place in the first team and for him as he made seven appearances.
 The next season, Barazite scored his first goal for the club in the Coupe de la Ligue in a 1–1 draw against Nîmes and Monaco would eventually win on penalties.